 It just wouldn’t be Thanksgiving without Mama’s Giblet Gravy!

 Now, Mama Reed used the actual giblets from the turkey in this and you certainly can as well.
 Since they are cooked with the turkey, you can simply chop them up and and add them into the gravy when you add the eggs.
-Mama and I leave them out and keep it a little more on the simple side.
-We also find this makes the gravy much more palatable to younger tastebuds :).
+However, Mama and I prefer to leave them out so we just add a little chopped turkey in their place.
+We also find this makes the gravy much more palatable to younger tastebuds.

 We love this poured over a recipe of Grandmama’s Crock Pot Cornbread dressing!